-The Dominican Republic's population of approximately 10.3 million is multi-racial and multi-cultural, with a predominant Spanish cultural influence.
+The Dominican Republic's population of approximately 10.4 million is multi-racial and multi-cultural, with a predominant Spanish cultural influence.
 Slightly more than one quarter of the population resides in rural areas.
-According to the national census conducted in 2010, the population grew at an estimated average annual rate of 1.5% in the period from 2000 to 2010.
+According to the national estimates and projections of total population 2000-2030, based on the national census conducted in 2010, the population grew at an estimated average annual rate of 1.2% in the period from 2000 to 2010, and 1.0% in the period from 2010 to 2020.
 The Dominican Republic's adult literacy rate is approximately 93.8%.
 The education system consists of public and private schools that offer pre-school (ages 3-5), primary (ages 6-13), and secondary (ages 14-17) education.
 There is one public university in the country - the Autonomous University of Santo Domingo, founded in 1538 and the oldest university in the Western Hemisphere - and 31 private universities, which offer undergraduate programs lasting three to five years.
 The Autonomous University of Santo Domingo and several private universities also offer graduate programs that typically last one to two years.
 In addition, various private and public institutions offer vocational programs for students who have not completed their secondary education.